This page provides additional detail regarding IAM concepts. If you are merely searching for a definition, try our Terminology page.

 UT Electronic Identifier (UT EID) | 2-8 characters, alphanumeric as well as hyphen (- ), underscore (_ ), and period (. ) | The official public records identifier for the University. |

 These are but a small sampling of the identifiers out there.
-If you are working on an Integration to add UT EID-based authentication to your application, you will probably use one of the above.
+If you are working on adding UT EID-based authentication to your application, you will probably use one of the above.
 See Choosing the Right Attributes for more information.

 Identity